ed-commits/Cheddar-Quiz-System/DESIGN.md

 * (Quiz option) Only N random questions rather than all questions.
 * (Quiz option) Multiple choices are randomly ordered.
 * Questions can come in groups.
+* Multiple choice answers can be sourced from the question group.

 ## Quiz creation functionality